safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

-## AuthKitBasePack
+# AuthKitBasePack

-New created pack classes to be used as part of the Auth kit need to **extend** the `AuthKitBasePack` class.
-This `abstract` class bring a common interface that subclasses **must** implement and provides the specific Safe common functionality any custom implementation can take advantage on.
+To be used as part of the Auth Kit, new packs need to extend the `AuthKitBasePack` class.
+This abstract class provides a common interface that subclasses must implement.
+It provides the specific Safe common functionality that any custom implementation can take leverage.

-### Install dependencies
+## Install dependencies

 To use the `AuthKitBasePack`, you need to install the `@safe-global/auth-kit` package.